This post may contain affiliate links.

 Great crops kid’s in the garden include radishes, sugar snap peas, cherry tomatoes, bush beans, carrots, herbs, and cutting flowers.

 I hope you enjoyed this post and found these tips for a low maintenance veggie garden helpful!
-Please leave any questions or tips of your own below!
+Please leave any questions or tips of your own below in the comments!